tatsuokun/reddit_slang_usage_dataset/README.md

 "Discovering Unusual Word Usages with Masked Language Model via Pseudo-label Training."
 Journal of Natural Language Processing, Volume 32 Issue 1, 2025 (to appear).

+WIP: dataset distribution, please reach out to j20.at09303us@gmail.com for inquiring about the dataset.

 ## Overview